Enzymes usually function best at an optimal pH and temperature. T... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Enzymes usually function best at an optimal pH and temperature.
-The following graph shows the effectiveness of two enzymes at various temperatures. (b) One of these enzymes is found in humans and the other in thermophilic (heat-loving) bacteria.
-Which enzyme would you predict comes from which organism?
+The following graph shows the effectiveness of two enzymes at various temperatures. (a) At which temperature does enzyme A perform best?
+Enzyme B?

 Verified Solution